kai-niemi/roach-bank/bank-server/README.md

 Database type, one of:

-* crdb-cloud - Use CockroachDB JDBC driver connecting to CockroachDB Cloud
-* pgjdbc-cloud - Use pgJDBC connecting to CockroachDB Cloud
 * psql-local - Use pgJDBC driver connecting to PostgreSQL on localhost

 Default is pgJDBC against local CockroachDB.